Drakonis96/ocrai/README.md

   - **OCR (Tesseract Only)**: extract text and embed it into the PDF.
   - **OCR + AI**: Tesseract followed by Gemini AI correction embedded into the PDF.
   - **AI (Full AI OCR)**: Gemini AI processes each page and outputs Markdown.
 - **Compression**: optional PDF or image compression after processing.
 - All modes show real-time emoji progress.
-- **TXT to PDF**: convert TXT files into clean PDFs.
+- **TXT to PDF**: convert text files (.txt or .md) into clean PDFs.
-- **Translation**: translate PDF or TXT documents page by page.
+- **Translation**: translate PDF or text documents page by page.
 - **Configuration**: manage prompts, models and languages.

 ## Installation